Inference and Modeling¶

 6. Data-driven models¶

-v. s. sapply
+map_df v. s. sapply:

-are both functions used for applying a function to each element of a vector or list, but they have some key differences:
+In R programming, map_df and sapply are both functions used for applying a function to each element of a vector or list, but they have some key differences:

 - Output Type:

-from the purrr package (part of the tidyverse) applies a function to each element of a vector or list and then combines the results into a single data frame.
-It is specifically designed to work with data frames and tibbles.sapply
+map_dffrom the purrr package (part of the tidyverse) applies a function to each element of a vector or list and then combines the results into a single data frame.
+It is specifically designed to work with data frames and tibbles.sapplyapplies a function to each element of a vector or list and returns a matrix, a higher-dimensional array, or a list, depending on the input and the nature of the function applied.

 - Default Data Structure:

-always returns a data frame (or a tibble, which is a modern version of a data frame).sapply
+map_dfalways returns a data frame (or a tibble, which is a modern version of a data frame).sapplyreturns a matrix or an array if possible, otherwise it returns a list.

 - Performance:

-can be faster in some cases because it is optimized for matrix operations, but it might require more manual handling of the output structure.
+map_dfis often easier to use with non-standard evaluation and can be more readable when working with data frames.sapplycan be faster in some cases because it is optimized for matrix operations, but it might require more manual handling of the output structure.

 - Ease of Use:

-is a base R function, and while it is very powerful, it might require more effort to handle the output in a tidy data frame format.
+map_dfis part of the tidyverse, which promotes a consistent and easy-to-understand syntax for data manipulation.sapplyis a base R function, and while it is very powerful, it might require more effort to handle the output in a tidy data frame format.

 8. Hierarchical Models¶